d3/d3-transition/README.md

 <a name="transition_style" href="#transition_style">#</a> <i>transition</i>.<b>style</b>(<i>name</i>, <i>value</i>[, <i>priority</i>]) [<>](https://github.com/d3/d3-transition/blob/master/src/transition/style.js "Source")

-For each selected element, creates an [style tween](#transition_styleTween) for the style with the specified *name* to the specified target *value* with the specified *priority*.
+For each selected element, assigns the [style tween](#transition_styleTween) for the style with the specified *name* to the specified target *value* with the specified *priority*.
 The starting value of the tween is the style’s computed value when the transition starts.
 The target *value* may be specified either as a constant or a function.
 If a function, it is immediately evaluated for each selected element, in order, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.

 If the target value is null, the style is removed when the transition starts.
 Otherwise, an interpolator is chosen based on the type of the target value, using the following algorithm: